tgeek77/githelper/readme.md

                         Compresses a repo into a tarball file --remove REMOVE       Deletes a repo
-  --port PORT, -p PORT  Set the ssh port to something other than 22
+  --port PORT, -p PORT  Set the ssh port to something other than 22 --rename, -rn         Rename repo
+  --fork, -f            Copy repo
+  --oldrepo OLDREPO     Old Name (Used with fork or rename) --newrepo NEWREPO     New Name (Used with fork or rename)
 ```

 ```